game-fuse/gamefusedocs/docs/generic/creating_store_items_on_the_web.md

 All are mandatory but do not need to used in your game.

 The store feature does not integrate real payment systems.
-This is for items you want your users to be able to unlock with in-game currency or with achievements in the game.
+This is for items you want your users to be able to unlock with in-game currency (credits) or with achievements in the game.
 How you configure that is up to you.